-Any current full-time CSULB student or incoming transfer (for fall semester) student who:
+Any current full-time undergraduate CSULB student or incoming transfer (for fall semester) student who:

 - Is in any STEM (Science, Technology, Engineering, and Mathematics) or non-STEM major, but MUST be interested in pursuing both a career and an advanced degree in health-related research